PetrKryslUCSD/FinEtools.jl/README.md

 ## Usage

 The package comes with examples  of its use.
+Tutorials in notebook form are available and more will  be added in the near future.